Shiny geranium. Photo Credit: Bruce Newhouse, Bugwood.org

 |Leaf Description:||Kidney-shaped leaves are lobed and have a waxy tops.
 This gives them a shiny appearance, especially later in the growing season.
 The stems have a distinguishing red color.|

 |Fruit & Flower Description:||Pink flowers have five separate petals and grow in pairs.
 It spreads by seeds, which are forcefully ejected and easily spread by boots, vehicles, and animals.|

-- Shiny geranium is commonly found in shaded oak woodlands and open grasslands.
+- Shiny geranium is commonly found in shaded woodlands and open grasslands.
 It can also be found in gardens and along roadsides.